 Reasonable Accommodations For Disabilities

-In both New Jersey and New York, employers are legally required to provide reasonable accommodations to disabled employees.
+In both New Jersey and New York, employers are legally required to provide reasonable accommodations to their disabled employees.
 A reasonable accommodation is a way to allow a disabled employee to perform the essential functions of his or her job.

 Examples of Reasonable Accommodations